dmeim/ilovemypretty.com/public/feelings/fearful/message.md

-Fear has a way of magnifying dangers and stealing peace, but you are protected and watched over.
-Light is stronger than darkness, and love is stronger than fear.
+Satan has a way of magnifying dangers and stealing peace, but you are one of His children; you are protected and watched over.
+His Light is stronger than any darkness, and His Love is stronger than any fear.